PIH/rwanda-server-build/README.md

 ===================
 Build scripts for PIH OpenMRS servers (reporting, test, demo, dev, etc)

+This builds a directory hierarchy on the staging serverwith the appropriate version of OpenMRS, modules and databases.
+This is created under $HOME/staging/$IMPLEMENTATION where IMPLEMENTATION = rwink, butaro, lower-neno, upper-neno, etc.

+	warfile:
+	modules:	production and dev
+	databases:	production, de-identified, trimmed, etc

 Assumptions

 1. Use puppet for building servers and updating openmrs?